-You should also have a clear financial strategy that helps you keep a track of the inflow and outflow of cash.
+You should also have a clear financial strategy that helps you keep track of the inflow and outflow of cash.
 Cash flow management is one of the biggest challenges of running a restaurant and must always be given prior thought.
-How would you be paying the rent, staff salaries, vendor payments etc?
+How would you be paying the rent, staff salaries, vendor payments, etc.?
 Ensure you make these decisions beforehand to avoid a cash crunch once you are knee deep in the business.

 3. Evaluating the Progress

-Restaurant planning is important as it not only helps you create a roadmap to follow, it also helps you set benchmarks for your business and evaluate the progress.
+Restaurant planning is important as it not only helps you create a roadmap to follow, it also helps you set benchmarks for your business and assess the progress.
 When you set timelines to your restaurant plan, you can also work to achieve the goals within the set duration.
-For example, if you plan to reach breakeven within the first year of operations, you should set monthly sales target and measure it regularly to see if you are close to reaching your goal.
+For example, if you plan to reach breakeven within the first year of operations, you should set the monthly sales target and measure it regularly to see if you are close to achieving your goal.

 4. Mitigating the Risks & Analyzing Competition

-In a restaurant business, there are a number of internal as well as external factors that could lead to the doom of your business.
+In a restaurant business, there are many internal as well as external factors that could lead to the doom of your business.
 Thus, it is essential to do a SWOT (Strength, Weakness, Opportunity, Threat) analysis to foresee the opportunities and the risks that are involved in running a restaurant business.
 Now, a restaurant plan, as essential as it is, must always be followed strictly.
-Of course, they may be a number of factors that could lead you astray from the original plan, such as a new government regulation policy that forces you to change the way you operate.
+Of course, they may be some factors that could lead you astray from the original plan, such as a new government regulation policy that forces you to change the way you operate.
 Your restaurant plan should also have the scope to accommodate these unpredictable factors so that they do not have a significant negative impact on the business.

-A restaurant plan also helps you analyse the competition and the market trends and use them to channelise the USP of your restaurant.
+A restaurant plan also helps you analyze the competition and the market trends and use them to channelize the USP of your restaurant.

 5. Proposal for Investors

 The need for a restaurant plan cannot be stressed enough.
-Of course, despite much planning and strategy, there are still a number of things that could go wrong.
+Of course, despite much planning and strategy, there are still many things that could go wrong.
 However, sticking to the designated plan and working consistently, is sure to generate positive results for your business.
-If you are new to the restaurant industry, you can hire a restaurant consultant who would help you create a restaurant business plan.
+Here is how you can write a restaurant business plan yourself.